Clément Lenglet

 Lenglet began his career with Nancy, making 85 appearances from his debut in 2013, and winning the Ligue 2 title in the 2015–16 season.
-In January 2017, he joined Sevilla for a €5.4 million fee where he went on to make 73 appearances, scoring 4 goals, in an 18-month spell before joining Barcelona for €35 million.
+In January 2017, he joined Sevilla for a €5.4 million fee, where he went on to make 73 appearances and score four goals in an eighteen-month spell, before joining Barcelona for €35 million.

-Lenglet made his debut for the France national team in 2019, and represented the nation at UEFA Euro 2020.
+Lenglet made his debut for the France senior team in 2019, and represented the nation at UEFA Euro 2020.

 Club career

 Nancy

-Born in Beauvais, Oise, Lenglet made his Ligue 2 debut with Nancy on 27 September 2013 in a goalless home draw against AC Arles-Avignon entering the field after 32 minutes for Rémi Walter.
+Born in Beauvais, Oise, Lenglet grew up in Fresneaux-Montchevreuil.
+He made his Ligue 2 debut with Nancy on 27 September 2013 in a goalless home draw against AC Arles-Avignon entering the field after 32 minutes for Rémi Walter.

 He made 34 appearances over the 2015–16 season as Nancy won the second-division title.
 He scored his first goal for the team on 29 January 2016, equalising in a 3–1 home win over Clermont.
 He was sent off on 12 February for conceding a penalty with a foul on Serhou Guirassy in a 2–2 draw at Auxerre.
 On 25 April, he finished Benoît Pedretti's corner kick for the only goal of a win over Sochaux at the Stade Marcel Picot, winning his team promotion to Ligue 1 after a three-year absence.

 In the first half of the 2016–17 season, he made 18 starting appearances in Ligue 1 for Nancy.